AlexandreBelling/go-boojum/README.md

 This heuristic is furthermore applied to our circuits, thanks to that we enable proof for an instance of boojum circuit to be used as an input of another instance.
 Hence, we can recursively aggregate proof with the same two circuits.

 The two circuits differs in the sense that they are not defined on the same EC.
 Any proof generated on one of theses can be verified recursively inside a proof on the other one.
-This is a necessary conditions for constructing a practical recursive SNARKs.
+This is a necessary condition for constructing a practical recursive SNARKs.
 We are using the elliptic curve cycle MNT4-MNT6 described [here](https://eprint.iacr.org/2014/595.pdf).

 One of the main difference with PCD is that Boojum accepts a verification key as a public parameter.
 The generator does not make assumption over the proof he is going to verify.
 The concern here is not about what circuit is being proved on but rather to convince that a verifier has run successfully for a given triplet (proof, verification key, primary input).